 “With more than 3,000 shops, the Kobe-based Daiei is one of Japan’s biggest supermarket chains.
 The company was launched in 1957 with the opening of a single drugstore.
 By the beginning of the 1970s the small retailer had grown to become market-leader in the Japanese supermarket sector and the company needed an expertly designed corporate logo.
 An in-house team took on the task in 1973 with the help of branding agency PAOS, and the new logo took the form of a circle with a piece chopped off.
 The image became the focal point of the company’s entire corporate design.”

-An interesting 2015 book that bears a lot of resemblance to Michael Evamy’s popular Logo, except this one’s multilingual (English, French, and German) and focuses on a 40-year period when designers such as Anton Stankowski and Paul Rand were at the top of their game.
+A beautiful brute of a book that bears resemblance to Michael Evamy’s popular Logo, except this one’s larger in dimensions, multilingual (English, French, and German), and focuses on a 40-year period when designers such as Karol Śliwka, Anton Stankowski and Paul Rand were at the top of their game.